mist64/cbmbus_doc/3 Commodore DOS.md

 ##### Commands

-All commands are byte streams that are mostly ASCII/PETSCII, but with some binary arguments in some cases.
+All commands are byte streams that are mostly ASCII, but with some binary arguments in some cases.
 There are two different ways to send them:

 They can be sent as a byte stream to channel 15, terminated an `EOI` or `UNLISTEN` event[^7].
 The follwing BASIC code send the command "`I`" to drive 8 this way: